In the Kitch

 Notes

-• If you’re serving alcohol, try finding a wine or an artisanal beer that pairs with traditional crab cakes like champagne or pilsners.
+• Drink pairing: If you're serving alcohol, try finding a wine or an artisanal beer that pairs with traditional crab cakes like champagne or pilsners.

-• If you have leftovers, these zucchini cakes even work great as a veggie burger!
+• Reheating: If you have leftovers, these zucchini cakes even work great as a veggie burger!
 The patty stays in tact really well and they have a meaty texture to them.
 Just reheat them in the oven at 350ºF for about 10 minutes, until heated through.
+I recommend putting them on an oven-safe baking grid over a sheet pan to keep them crisp.

-• Keep leftovers refrigerated for up to 5 days.
+• Fridge storage: Keep leftovers refrigerated in an airtight container for up to 5 days.

 Nutrition